Leave your home only for essential trips. This will help protect us all from COVID-19.

 - provides licenses to users of radioactive materials

 - provides registrations to x-ray facilities

 - manages the statewide radiological and nuclear emergency response and recovery program

 - conducts radiological environmental sampling in coordination with the Health Department Laboratory

 - works with the Department of Public Safety and State emergency preparedness teams to prevent and respond to radiological or nuclear incidents

-Radiological health staff are also equipped and trained to protect public health in other radiological and nuclear emergencies and to support other State agencies engaged operationally.
-Prevention starts with using the State’s Preventive Radiological Nuclear Detection Program which prepares law enforcement and the Vermont Hazardous Materials Response Team (VHMRT) to identify and ban illegal or improper uses of radioactive materials.
-It follows with training and equipping the VHMRT with tools and skills to respond to and minimize the consequences from radiological and nuclear incidents.
+Radiological health staff are equipped and trained to protect public health in any radiological or nuclear emergency and to support other State agencies during emergencies.
+The State’s Preventive Radiological Nuclear Detection Program prepares law enforcement and the Vermont Hazardous Materials Response Team (VHMRT) to identify and secure illegal or improper uses of radioactive materials.
+Learn more about radiological emergency preparedness